Man shot by police after opening fire outside bar in Ozone Park, Queens

 When officers arrived on the scene, the victim was trying to wrestle the gun away from the shooter, who opened fire several times.

-Police ordered the 38-year-old man to drop the gun, and when he refused the demands, they shot him.
+Police ordered the 38-year-old man to drop the gun, and when he refused the demands, three officers shot at him.
 He was struck in the torso and the arm.

 Both men were taken to the hospital with non-life-threatening injuries.